samirahmed/Zippopotamus-Cloud/README.md

 # Zippopotamus Cloud

+---

+## API DOWN TEMPORARILY (APRIL 24 2013)

+### we are moving off DotCloud.com due to a policy change and expect to be up again in a few days

+---

 This is a repository for  [Zippopotamus](http://www.zippopotam.us) the global postal code API

 Zippopotamus is hosted by [dotCloud](http://dotCloud.com).
 This repo is used to build and maintain the site.